hazlolabs/hazlolabs/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: ARe YOU READY to take your startup from idea to revenuE & BEYOND?
-    subtitle: >-
-      Hazlo Labs is the more than an investor...
-We are a partner in your development and growth.
+    subtitle: 'Hazlo Labs is the more than an investor... '
     styles:
       self:
         height: auto